Education and Personal Relationships

-St Edward’s are very proud of their own EPR scheme “ In the Beginning” which is used by over 200 schools.
+St Edward’s are very proud of their own EPR scheme “ In the Beginning” which is used widely across the UK by over 500 Roman Catholic and Church of England schools.

 It recognises E.P.R. as a partnership task (home and school working together to educate the child) and it promotes aspects of personal development regarded as fundamental to behaviour :

 ~ how we treat each other, how we speak to each other, how we care for and share with each other,

 ~ how we see ourselves, how we value ourselves, how we promote ourselves,

 ~ how we relate to family and friends, how we relate to adults and peers, how we relate to members of the wider community,

 ~ the centrality of God to each of the above, the personal relationship we have with Him, the example given to us by Jesus Christ.

 Here at St. Edward’s we aim to develop in all children :

 ~self-respect and self-esteem (the ‘feel-good’ factor about one’s self),